EhrmannS/geometr/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-You can use quick options to scale plot parameters to the attributes of the `geom` to modify which aspects of and object should be shown in the plot, for example when scaling `fillcol` to `NWBIR74`.
+You can use quick options to scale plot parameters to the attributes of the `geom` to modify which aspects of an object should be shown in the plot, for example when scaling `fillcol` to `NWBIR74`.

 ``` r